SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 <figcaption></figcaption>
 </figure>

-On the Info tab you can fill in the following fields:
+On the Info tab, you can fill in the following fields:

 - **Payment Condition** - It can be inherited from the Client or manually chosen.
 - **Currency** - It can be inherited from the default currency defined in the Company or manually chosen.
 - **Rate Card** and **Rate Card Column** - It can be inherited from the Client or manually picked.
 - **Overheads** and **Margins** - Defined manually for each Estimate (optional).

-To start building your Estimate details navigate on the Quotes tab where you will find 4 different sections:
+To start building your Estimate details navigate to the Quotes tab where you will find 4 different sections:

 - **Deliverables** - these are the services sold to the client (each line can represent actual deliverables, i.e. projects/jobs; a monthly fee, or any other structure you want to use for breaking down your Estimate).
 - **Third Party Costs** - this is the first component of the estimate.
 These relate to external suppliers.